WolfRichie/Demystify-Bonk/README.md

 <a name="emit-50---no-host-swap"></a>
 #### Emit 50 - No Host Swap

-When host leaves, the room ends instead of migrating.
+When host leaves, the room ends instead of migrating.[^Host]

 Example: `42[50]`